gvwilson/rsdx/src/intro/index.md

 syllabus:
 -   Assume you know how to program.
 -   Want to learn how to design pieces of software that are reliable and reusable.
--   Best way is through examples: principles don't make sense unless you know how to translate them into specifics.
+-   "Best way is through examples: principles don't make sense unless you know how to translate them into specifics."
 ---

 The best way to learn design in any field